 Best Ohio Wage And Hour Attorney Answer: Am I entitled to a break at work?
 Can I sue my employer for not giving me a break during a long shift?
 Should I be paid for my lunch break at work?
 What can I do if my doctor says that I need to take a break at work, but my boss won’t let me?

-At The Spitz Law Firm, our employment lawyers often run into issues dealing with employees who haven’t been paid for the proper number of hours that they have worked or overtime.
+At Spitz, The Employee’s Law Firm, our employment lawyers often run into issues dealing with employees who haven’t been paid for the proper number of hours that they have worked or overtime.
 (See How Do I Prove That I Was Not Paid Overtime? – Call The Right Attorney; How Do The New Overtime Rules Help Me?
 I Need The Top Wage And Hour Lawyer In Ohio!)

 Our wage law attorney blog has recently had several posts about the sweeping changes that will improve the lives of millions of Ohio employees following the changes to the Fair Labor Standards Act (“FLSA“) that will take effect December, 2016.
 One issue that has recently come up is how the 40 hour work week is to be calculated.
 Our wage theft lawyer have had several calls recently with employees angered because their employer either doesn’t provide for a lunch break during shifts, don’t pay for any break over 20 minutes, or worse yet, doesn’t provide for any break at all.

 Let’s face it, a break during the work day isn’t just for employee relaxation.
 It seems like common sense that a regular break is a matter of safety to the employee who must focus, either physically or mentally, to the tasks at hand.
 For many, a slip in attention can result in an injury not just to the employee but to those around them.
 As an employer, it would also seem like common sense that an occasional break would result in better employee morale, less employment place injuries, and better production.